 We may also share your information in the event of the non-payment of fees for services provided.
 If the debt remains outstanding after the specified timeframe for payment, no payment plan is in place or an agreed payment plan is not being adhered to, we may initiate formal proceedings to recover the full amount of the unpaid penalty.
 As a result the OCA will share personal data with the litigation and recovery specialists it instructs in order for them to identify assets and undertake recovery action through the courts.

 Higher Education Statistics Agency (HESA) – we have a legal requirement to provide information to HESA about people who enrol onto degree and masters course with OCA.
-This information is first sent to UCA where this information is brought together as a joint UCA/OCA submission.
+This information is first sent to The Open University and UCA where this information is brought together as a joint OU/OCA and UCA/OCA submission.
 The information provided is both personal and sensitive.
+Please see the HESA Data Protection Policy for information.

 OCA Tutors – in order to provide our services and allocate you a personal tutor for your course we share certain information, including name and contact details to our tutors.
 In all cases we have a contracted relationship with our tutors which covers data sharing.